 History of 8.
 A similar situation occurred in the whole well-known case of Bogdan Mobly, also known as Bogdan Osipov.
 Despite the fact that the initial documents submitted by her husband to the court were handed to Bogdan while she was still in America, the final court decision was issued without her participation, and the decision of the American court ordering the return of the children was never served to her.

-В 9 stories the mother left the American husband with a one-year-old child and, in secret from him, filed for divorce in Russia.
+В 9 stories the mother left with her one-year-old child from her American husband and secretly filed for divorce in Russia.
 She received a divorce, a decision on alimony, the court left the child to her upbringing.
-This heroine was lucky: her good husband never initiated legal proceedings in America, did not demand custody of the child and the arrest of his ex-wife.
-He wanted in a good way.
-We appealed the decision of the Russian court regarding child support and reduced their size from ¼ of his income by a fixed amount of $ 200 per month.
-And then the painful struggle for the right to see a child began.
-And when we won in this fight, the respondent, who by that time had changed her procedural status to a “debtor” in the framework of enforcement proceedings, began to put sticks in the wheels in every possible way and prevent the execution of the court’s decision, setting the child against his father and convincing him that this the uncle is not his father at all.
-The situation continued until the bailiff issued a decree restricting her exit from the territory of the Russian Federation.
+This heroine was lucky: her kind husband never initiated legal proceedings in America, did not demand custody for the child and the arrest of her ex-wife.
+He wanted it good.
+We appealed the decision of the Russian court regarding child support and reduced their amount from ¼ of his income by a flat sum of $ 200 per month.
+And then a painful struggle began for the right to see the child.
+And when we won this fight, the defendant, who by that time had changed her procedural status to a “debtor” in the framework of enforcement proceedings, began to put a spoke in her wheels in every possible way and obstruct the execution of the court's decision, setting the child against the father and convincing him that this uncle and not his father at all.
+The situation continued until the bailiff issued a decree restricting her departure from the territory of the Russian Federation.

 History of 10 amazing.
 In this story, father is a US citizen living in Russia.
 After the divorce from his wife, his communication with the child was quite normal, but exactly until his mother met a new man of her dreams.
 At this moment, she decided to make a replacement - to exclude her father from the life of the girl and add her stepfather.
 Two years of courts led to the obvious result - the father can communicate with his daughter, and the mother has no right to prevent him from doing this.
 True, as a result of this war, the child was left without an American passport (for which the mother did not give her consent) and without trips around the world to which the child was accustomed, traveling with his father to Europe, America, and Australia from birth until the moment he appeared super hero in mother’s life.